Indian shares end flat, clock weekly 1.5% gain

-The Nifty IT index (.NIFTYIT) closed 1.07% lower on Friday but added 2.5% for the week, buoyed by strong results from software services heavyweights including Infosys Ltd (INFY.NS), MindTree Ltd (MINT.NS) and Wipro Ltd (WIPR.NS).
+The Nifty IT index closed 1.07% lower on Friday but added 2.5% for the week, buoyed by strong results from software services heavyweights including Infosys Ltd, MindTree Ltd and Wipro Ltd.

 With several Indian startups going public to cash in on liquidity by foreign funds, investors are cautious of high valuations fuelling a range-bound movement in the two major indexes.